TheStaticVoid/StaTech-Industry/README.md

 - [Iris](https://github.com/IrisShaders/Iris) - Licensed under LGPL.
 No changes made from source repo.

-- [Hephaestus](https://github.com/Argent-Matter/TinkersConstruct) - Licensed under MIT, allowing for redistribution in this pack.

 This modpack also includes the following resources.
 Do not report any issues you might experience with these to their developers, but rather to this mod's Discord.